rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240128_New York Times Podcasts.md

 *  As several experts told media outlets at the time, the whale had most likely escaped from
 *  the nearby Russian navy.
 *  Based on a poll of more than 25,000 respondents, the Norwegian Broadcasting Corporation christened
-*  the beluga Valdimir, a portmanteau of Vál, the Norwegian word for whale, and the Russian
+*  the beluga Valdimir, a portmanteau of VÃ¡l, the Norwegian word for whale, and the Russian
 *  name Vladimir.
 *  The military conscription of a beluga whale might sound like a conceit plucked from less
 *  than convincing spy fiction, but it is actually a well-documented practice.